Remi Korchemny

-After the 1972 Olympics, Korchemny moved to America.
-There he worked as a coach or advisor for a number of high-profile athletes, including British sprinter Dwain Chambers, and American athletes Kelli White, Chryste Gaines, Chris Phillips, Alvin Harrison, John Register and Jamaican athlete Grace Jackson.
+In the past he worked as a coach or advisor for a number of high-profile athletes, including British sprinter Dwain Chambers, and American athletes Kelli White, Chryste Gaines, Chris Phillips, Alvin Harrison, John Register and Jamaican athlete Grace Jackson.

 Life in the Soviet Union

 Korchemny was born on 23 June 1932 in Ukraine.
 In 1937, when he was five years old, his father was executed by firing squad on charges of sabotage amid a labor dispute while his mother was sent to a forced labor camp for four years, leaving Korchemny to live with his grandparents.
 As an impoverished youth, he would race the boys at his school for food.

 Drafted into the Red Army as an engineer, he was introduced to athletics, eventually becoming a coach in 1957.
 During the 1972 Munich Olympics, his sprinter Valeriy Borzov won the Olympic gold medals in the 100m and 200m.
 In 1975, after years of lobbying to leave the Soviet Union, Korchemny was allowed to move to the United States following brief stays in Israel and Italy.